brianlellis/briansResume/README.md

 ##Code Commenting Conventions
  * TODO - Used for future intended feature or refactoring needs
  * FIXME - Used for defect remediation in code only
- * (SASS) Table of Contents - A table of contents system is used for all SASS partials
+ * (Styling) Table of Contents - A table of contents system is used for all SASS partials

 ##Intended Variations of Site
 ####Non-CMS Implementations